Eriogonum fasciculatum

 Blooming on Mount Wilson, San Gabriel Mountains, Southern California.

-Flowers drying in Joshua Tree National Park.
+Dried flowers in Joshua Tree National Park.

 Eriogonum fasciculatum is a species of wild buckwheat known by the common names California buckwheat and flat-topped buckwheat.
 Characterized by small, white and pink flower clusters that give off a cottony effect, this species grows variably from a patchy mat to a wide shrub, with the flowers turning a rusty color after blooming.
 This plant is of great benefit across its various habitats, providing an important food resource for a diversity of insect and mammal species.
 It also provides numerous ecosystem services for humans, including erosion control, post-fire mitigation, increases in crop yields when planted in hedgerows, and high habitat restoration value.

 Description

 Eriogonum fasciculatum is variable in appearance, forming a patchy, compact mat or shrub approaching 1.5 m in height and 2.5 m across.
 The stems are up to 25 cm long, and may be wooly, hairy, or smooth depending on the variety.
 The leaves are up to 1.5 cm long and 4 mm wide, with a long, narrow linear shape, and the edges of the leaves (margins) are rolled under.

 The inflorescence is up to 20 cm tall by 15 cm wide, with 3 to 8 involucres that are up to 4 mm tall and 3 mm wide.
 The flowers appear in dense, frilly clusters, with each individual flower colored pink and white and only a few millimeters across.
 The fruit is an achene, up to 2.5 mm large and lacking any hair.
 After the fruits are set, the dry calyx provides buoyancy to the detached achenes, assisting in their dispersal by wind and water.